 Smokers, be aware that your addiction is not only putting those around you at risk but also yourself.
 You are priming your body for cancer, respiratory problems, heart disease, and even a stroke.

-Fresh air is best and by ensuring that you opening your windows when you can, will help, though watch that pollen counts.
+Fresh air is best and by ensuring that you are opening your windows when you can, will help, though watch that pollen counts.
 Open windows will let your house air and give your house a chance to rid itself of any chemicals that have been building up.
-If the outside makes you sneeze and itch then stick with air conditioning ensuring that it is properly filtered will help you no end.
+If the outside makes you sneeze, and itch, then stick with air conditioning ensuring that it is properly filtered will help you no end.

 RTalloni on August 16, 2018: